boubkerbribri/imagediff/README.md

 ## URLs
 The `urls.js` file contains the list of URL to crawl and capture.
 You can edit it at your convenience.

-The structure is pretty clear, the `customMethod` lets you inject code before taking a screenshot (to remove some random elements for example).
+The structure is pretty clear, the `customAction` lets you inject code before taking a screenshot (to remove some random elements for example).

 ## Threshold